 I’m a writer living in Columbus with my husband, David, and our rescue dog, Brie.
 I work in the marketing department at a local college, and my work has been published in US Airways magazine, Columbus Monthly and Columbus Alive!
 Although I was baptized in the Catholic church, I’ve spent time in Lutheran, Presbyterian, Episcopalian and Methodist churches (and sometimes no church at all) over the course of my adolescence and adulthood.
 I found the community I was looking for at Stone Village when I attended Sunday service almost four years ago.
 I’m fascinated by spirituality and religion, and I’m honored to share the stories you find here at Stories from a Village.
 In my downtime, I enjoy hot yoga, reading too many books at once, and cooking elaborate meals in my tiny kitchen.

 Married to my best friend for over 30 years, we have three great sons, a wonderful daughter-in-law, and a very sweet dog.
 Raised in Virginia, I also graduated from college and taught school there.
 I spent the first 53 years of my life in Southern Baptist churches, graduating from a Southern Baptist seminary, and serving 14 years as a youth minister with three Southern Baptist churches in Virginia and Indiana, including being ordained in 1992.
-I’ve worked as an FBI Agent since 1997, primarily working terrorism.
+After that I worked as an FBI Agent for 23 years before retiring in 2020.
 A spiritual journey led my wife and me to search for a church that reflected inclusiveness which resulted in us joining Stone Village Church in 2016.
 Contributing to SFAV is a realized passion to add to the counter-narrative against biblically-based ideologies that misrepresent the Bible and treat others unjustly.

 I established Stone Village Church in 2011.
 Prior to Stone Village, I served King Avenue Church for nearly a decade.
 My personal philosophy of pastoral ministry is simple, “love one another,” which is the foundation of my life and Stone Village’s life.
 More than once, I have said to our community at Stone Village, “You cannot love God, if you do not love your neighbor,” and so I see Stories from a Village as our faithful attempt to love and engage our neighbor.
 And in the process, provide our neighbor a safe and sacred space to share their story, to offer their questions, and hopefully grow closer in relationship to God and one another.